 Where projects achieve at least 10 GM points in a sustainability section, the BCA GM: 2021 Certificate would have a special mention of the achievement via a 'badge' being awarded.
-The project team may use a combination of, or individually the associated logo or graphic along with the BCA Green Mark Logo and level of award in their marketing collaterals and materials related to the certified building, show casing their exemplary performance in an area of sustainability.
+The project team may use the associated logo or graphic, along with the BCA Green Mark Logo and level of award in their marketing collaterals and materials to showcase their exemplary performance in a sustainability section.